ctlst-tech/catpilot/README.md

 # Catpilot
 Catpilot is an open-source library for drone autopilots.
 It is part of the generic project - [uas-catpilot](https://github.com/ctlst-tech/uas-catpilot).
 The core of this library is a platform-independent embedded framework - [c-atom](https://github.com/ctlst-tech/c-atom).
 Catpilot also provides board support packages and operating systems for various platforms and autopilots.
-This library should be connected as a submodule to the main project of the drone control system.
+This library should be included as a submodule to the main project of the drone control system.

 # Project structure
 - bsp - drivers and high abstraction layer to work with a specific autopilot
 - [c-atom](https://github.com/ctlst-tech/c-atom) - framework for embedded systems
-- f_specs - description of common atomic functions for specific board
+- f_specs - description of common atomic functions for a specific board
 - os - operating systems and POSIX implementations

 ![image](doc/gen_struct_diag.jpg)